 When you see an interesting scene, face the camera towards it, and take the photo!

-Are you a night time street photographer?
-If so how often do you go out to photograph, and do you have some photos you can share with us in the comments?
+Are you a nighttime street photographer?
+If so, how often do you go out to photograph?
+Do you have some photos you can share with us in the comments?

-I hope after reading this article you’ll be inspired to take some night photos, armed with the knowledge needed to be successful.
+I hope after reading this article you’ll be inspired to take some city street night photos, armed with the knowledge needed to be successful.